lushi/snake/README.md

 In addition, `init()` also binds a listener for 'keydown' event onto `window`.
 If the key is valid, an action is dispatched to the store to change the direction of the line.
 The line advances in the new direction on the next active game loop.

 ## How to run
-1. Git clone the repository
-2. `$ npm install`
+1. `$ npm install`
-3. `$ npm start`.
+2. `$ npm start`.
 That will compile the js files into /bundle.js, and start a simple Python server
-4. Open Chrome and navigate to http://localhost:8000/
+3. Open Chrome and navigate to http://localhost:8000/

 ## Todo's
 I spent a good chunk of time planning out and and implementing the overral structure of the app, and ran out of time implementing all the features and adding styling.
 Here's a list of todos: